elcorto/gp_playground/book/content/gp_krr_hyperopt/intro.md

 # Compare GPs and kernel ridge regression (KRR)

-Show that GPs and KRR are the same w.r.t. weights and predictions.
+In this section we show that GPs and KRR are the same w.r.t. weights and predictions.
 They only differ in the way hyperparameter optimization is done.

-In order to underline the latter, we perform a hyperopt for a sklearn KRR and GP model using the same external optimizer which is not present in sklearn.
-We use `scipy.optimizer.differential_evolution` as an example of a global optimization method.
+We use `sklearn` for all code examples.

+Below we give an introduction and in the [next section](gp-krr-code) we explore the comparison using code examples.

 ## Kernel / covariance function